• Skip to main content

 5.1: Identify New Technologies

-Objective: Explore new tools, sensors, and maintenance techniques.
+Explore new tools, sensors, and maintenance techniques.

 Actions: Research advancements in predictive maintenance, IoT, and automation;